rusinmt/Portfolio/SQL + PowerBI/readme.md

 Profit Margin = [Sales] - [Cost]
 Profit Margin % = DIVIDE( [Profit Margin], [Sales], 0 )
 ```
-Useage of the third argument will eansure that if the denominator is 0, formula will return '0' instead of producing an error.
+Useage of the third argument in 'Profit Margin %' will eansure that if the denominator is 0, formula will return '0' instead of producing an error.

+### Dasboard: